00-Evan/00-Evan.github.io/_posts/2023/2023-09-10-coming-soon-to-shattered-a-new-quest-eventually.md

 ![](/assets/images/{{page.date|date:'%Y/%Y-%m-%d'}}/quest-types.png){: .align-center .rounded-large}

 While I'd like to keep the specifics a bit close to my chest for now, I've pretty solidly worked out three variants for the quest.
 Each variant will come with its own hazards, enemies, and boss encounter.
-You'll be tasked with mining though a cave filled with **ancient and fragile crystals**, **thick vegetation and aggressive fungi**, or **cave-ins and magic-wielding gnolls**.
+You'll be tasked with mining through a cave filled with **ancient and fragile crystals**, **thick vegetation and aggressive fungi**, or **cave-ins and magic-wielding gnolls**.

 I'll talk more about the new quest in another blog post, once it's closer to releasing.
 I'm afraid I'm not totally sure when that will be just yet.